mvuckovic70/survivalAnalysis/results_interpretation.md

 # Resuls interpretation

-In order to understand the results, we need to compute some basic parameters of this analysis:
+In order to understand the results, we need to present and compute some basic parameters of this analysis:

 * Total number of subjects: 3.333
 * Total number of failures (churning customers): 483